 If food smells funky (no scientific word for this) even if out of a can; throw it in the bin.

 Avoid melamine and plastic dishes.
-Stick with metal or china (not Ming).
+Stick with metal or china (Ming not essential).

 Wash all utensils as often as you would your own.